recommenders-team/recommenders/README.md

 [![Documentation Status](https://readthedocs.org/projects/microsoft-recommenders/badge/?version=latest)](https://microsoft-recommenders.readthedocs.io/en/latest/?badge=latest)

 ## What's New
-### (September 27, 2021)
+### (December 17, 2021)

-We have a new release [Recommenders 0.7.0](https://github.com/microsoft/recommenders/releases/tag/0.7.0)!
-We have changed the names of the folders which contain the source code, so that they are more informative.
-This implies that you will need to change any import statements that reference the recommenders package.
-Specifically, the folder `reco_utils` has been renamed to `recommenders` and its subfolders have been renamed according to [issue 1390](https://github.com/microsoft/recommenders/issues/1390).

-The previous release ([0.6.0](https://github.com/microsoft/recommenders/releases/tag/0.6.0)) is compatible with the old style of naming of modules.

-The recommenders package now supports three types of environments: [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/index.html#) and [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment) with Python versions 3.6 and 3.7.

-We have also added new evaluation metrics: _novelty, serendipity, diversity and coverage_ (see the [evalution notebooks](examples/03_evaluate/README.md)).

-Code coverage reports are now generated for every PR, using [Codecov](https://about.codecov.io/).
+We have a new release [Recommenders 1.0.0](https://github.com/microsoft/recommenders/releases/tag/1.0.0)!
+The major changes in this release are the migration of the code to TensorFlow versions 2.6 / 2.7 and to Spark version 3.
+In addition, we have made a few changes in the dependencies and extras installed by `pip` (see [this guide](recommenders/README.md#optional-dependencies)).
+We have also made improvements in the code and the CI / CD pipelines.

 Starting with release 0.6.0, Recommenders has been available on PyPI and can be installed using pip!